reactjs/React.NET/site/jekyll/tutorials/aspnetcore.md

 ### Create basic controller and view

 Since this tutorial focuses mainly on ReactJS.NET itself, we will not cover creation of an MVC controller in much detail.
-To learn more about ASP.NET MVC, refer to [its official website](http://www.asp.net/mvc).
+To learn more about ASP.NET MVC, refer to [its official website](https://dotnet.microsoft.com/apps/aspnet/mvc).

-1. Right-click on the Controllers folder and select Add → New Item
+1. Right-click on the Controllers folder and select Add → New Item...
-2. Select .NET Core → ASP.NET → MVC Controller Class
+2. Select ASP.NET Core → Controller Class
 3. Name the file `HomeController.cs`
+4. Click "Add"

 Once the controller has been created, we also need to create a view

-1. Right-click on the Views folder, click "New Folder", and create a "Home" folder
+1. Right-click on the Views folder, select Add → New Folder, and create a "Home" folder
-2. Right-click on the Views\Home folder and select Add → New Item
+2. Right-click on the Views\Home folder and select Add → View...
-3. Select .NET Core → ASP.NET → MVC View Page
-4. Name the file `Index.cshtml`
+3. Name the view file `Index`
+4. Click "Add"

 Replace the contents of the new view file with the following: